madebits/madebits.github.io/blog/2012/2012-08-21-Disable-History-in-Lubuntu.md

 	sudo tune2fs -l /dev/sda1 | grep 'Reserved block count'
 	```

-	Then run in a new folder once per disk partition:
+	Then run in a new folder once per disk partition (`102400` is not magic here, any approximate size will do):
 	```
-	dd if=/dev/zero of=zero.small.file bs=1024 count=102400
+	dd if=/dev/zero of=zero.000 bs=1024 count=102400
 	while :; do cat /dev/zero > zero.$RANDOM; done
 	```